MeghaGajbhiye/PSFT-Workshop/Lab300/LabGuide300.md

 After you create the Windows instance, use Remote Desktop Connection to access it.

-1. Launch Remote Desktop Connection, for example from the Start menu of a local Microsoft Windows host.
+1. Launch Remote Desktop Connection, for example from the Start menu of a local machine.

+NOTE: If you have not installed Remote Desktop Connection, please do so throught his link:

 2. Windows: In the Computer field, enter the Public IP address of the Microsoft Windows VM that you noted in the previous section.
 Enter opc in the User name field.